 F. Health Information Exchange:

-Holy Cross Health shares your health records electronically with Chesapeake Regional Health Exchange (“CRISP”) which is a statewide, state-approved and internet based health information exchange for the purpose of improving the overall quality of health care services provided to you.
+Holy Cross Health shares your health records electronically with Chesapeake Regional Information System for Our Patients (“CRISP”) which is a regional, state-approved and internet based health information exchange for the purpose of improving the overall quality of health care services provided to you.
 For example, we can check lab test results recently performed by your doctor and avoid unnecessary duplicate testing.
 Information about your past medical history or your current medical condition and medications may be available through CRISP, as long as the other physicians or hospitals where you received care participate in CRISP.
 The electronic health records may include sensitive diagnoses such as HIV/AIDS, sexually transmitted diseases, genetic information, mental health, and substance abuse, etc. CRISP serves as our business associate and, in acting on our behalf, CRISP will transmit your PHI for treatment, payment and health care operation purposes.
 The CRISP has a duty to implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality and integrity of your medical information.

 Chesapeake Regional Information System for our Patients

 Columbia, MD 21046

 II.
 Permitted Use or Disclosure with an Opportunity for You to Agree or Object